ptsteadman/notebook/notes/programming/development-env.md

 Install vim using brew.
 Then find its location with `brew info vim`, and alias vim in the shell.

+`set backspace=2 " make backspace work like most other apps`

 ## Development Praxis